rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 Figure 8: A screenshot displaying the image query results, showing seven u-band PVIs.

-**4. Optional:  Color markers by band in a multi-band light curve.**
+## 3. Optional:  Color markers by band in a multi-band light curve.
+First, perform all steps in Sec.
+1.2 above to generate the light curve.
 To set marker color based on band (filter), create a new column in which the band is represented as a number (Figure 9) and then a color map based on those numbers (Figure 10).
 The plot will then display points colored by band (Figure 11).